NielsLeenheer/WebcamBarcodeScanner/README.md

 - `position`<br>
     Position of the preview, for example: `top-left`, `bottom-left`, `top-right` and `bottom-right`.
 - `padding`<br>
-    Space between the preview and the corner of the window
+    Space between the preview and the corner of the window, either a number, or an object with the properties: `top`, `right`, `bottom` and `left`
 - `radius`<br>
     Border radius of the preview
 - `zIndex`<br>